catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    https://www.dragonflybsd.org/docs/handbook/Installation/#index6h1
    ```

-   Once the blank 2nd drive has partitions for rFEind and dragonflybsd, continue with the installation
+   Once the blank 2nd drive has partitions for rFEind and dragonflybsd, continue with the installation.
    Do a manual installation using the entire drive.
 Be sure to select the correct drive for the install!

    ```
    https://www.dragonflybsd.org/docs/handbook/Installation/#index3h1
    ```